 - Compliance with state and federal laws

-The Internal Auditor reports administratively to the Board of Education and functionally to the Board's Audit Committee.
+The Internal Auditor reports administratively to the Board of Education and functionally to the Audit Committee.
+This reporting relationship provides the highest level of organizational independence for the internal audit function.